awemorris/suika3/README.md

 ### 4. Under the Hood (Advanced Tips)

-The bottom part of your `main.pf` file contains the core game logic in the `Ray` language.
+The bottom part of your `main.ray` file contains the core game logic in `Ray`.
 It's best to leave these functions as they are unless you are doing advanced customization:

 - `func start()`: This is called once when your game launches.
 - `func update()`: This runs every single frame to handle game logic.